Moses Gunn

 Moses Gunn (October 2, 1929 – December 16, 1993) was an American actor of stage and screen.
 An Obie Award-winning stage player, he is an alumnus of the Negro Ensemble Company.
-His 1962 off-Broadway debut was in Jean Genet's The Blacks, and his Broadway debut was in A Hand is on the Gate, an evening of African-American poetry.
+His 1962 off-Broadway debut was in Jean Genet's The Blacks, and his Broadway debut was in A Hand Is on the Gate, an evening of African-American poetry.
 He was nominated for the 1976 Tony Award for Best Actor in a Play for his performance in The Poison Tree, and he also played Othello on Broadway in 1970.
-For his screen performances, Gunn is best known for his roles as Clotho in WUSA (1970), Bumpy Jonas in Shaft (1971) and Joe on Little House on the Prairie (1977-1981).
+For his screen performances, Gunn is best known for his roles as Clotho in WUSA (1970), Bumpy Jonas in Shaft (1971) and Joe Kagan on Little House on the Prairie (1977–1981).

 Early life, family and education

 Gunn was born in St. Louis, Missouri.
 He was the son of Mary and George Gunn, a laborer, and was one of seven siblings.
 After his mother died, his family separated.
 Moses left home and rode the railroad at just 12 years old.
 He returned to St. Louis and attended school while living at the home of Jewel Richie, his English teacher.

 He graduated from Tennessee State University, where he became a member of Omega Psi Phi fraternity Rho Psi chapter.
 After serving in the United States Army, he attended graduate school at the University of Kansas, earning a master's degree.
 He taught briefly at Grambling College before attempting an acting career in New York City.